Hevhove/webserv/README.md

 - error_pages url must be relative to webserv root
 - CHECK? must be enclosed in http block
 - TODO: after limit_except we expect GET, POST or DELETE
+- ROOT must be in format public/www (only one slash in middle)
+- index must be in format index.html (no slashes)

 #### Other notes